top of page

 The United Frisian Emirates and Black Peat

-In this post we'll explain that the Frisian lands might as well be named the United Frisian Emirates.
+In this blog post, we'll explain that the Frisian lands might as well be named the United Frisian Emirates.
 Of course, there are some differences with the modern United Arab Emirates.
-The Emirate Arabs have camels and goats, whilst the Frisians have cows and sheep.
-It's hot and dry, instead of wet and cold, albeit things are changing with the global warming.
-Palm trees can be planted soon on the long dikes of the Wadden Sea.
-And, the sea they live at is named Persian Gulf and not North Sea.
+The Emirati Arabs have camels and goats, while the Frisians have cows and sheep.
+It's hot and dry instead of wet and cold, albeit things are changing with global warming.
+Palm trees can be planted soon on the long dykes of the Wadden Sea.
+Also, the sea they live by is called the Persian Gulf and not the North Sea.
 But here differences end.
 Full stop.
-So, what then unites the Emirate Arabs and the Frisians?
+So, what then unites the Emirati Arabs and the Frisians?

 This is no different from medieval Frisia, either.
 In the High Middle Ages, Frisia was a federation of also seven independent republics.
 The Seven Sealands as they called themselves.
-These lands were Westfriesland, Westergo, Oostergo, Stellingwerven (variable including province Drenthe), Ommelanden (variable with the city Groningen), Ostfriesland, and Butjadingen, together with Riustringen and Wangerland.
+These lands or territories were: Westfriesland, Westergo, Oostergo, Stellingwerven (variable including the province of Drenthe), Ommelanden (variable with the town of Groningen), Ostfriesland, and Butjadingen, together with Riustringen (also Rüstringen) and Wangerland.
 These Seven Sealands were united under the treaty of the Upstalsboom, meaning 'high tree'.
 All Seven Sealands were located on the southern shores of the North Sea.
-Read our post Upstalsboom: why solidarity is not the core of a collective to learn more about this early federation.
+Read our blog post The Treaty of the Upstalsboom: why solidarity is not the core of a collective to learn more about this early federation.

 One Frisian land not mentioned and also an independent small republic at the Wadden Sea in the High Middle Ages, is Land Wursten.
 They, however, were no part of the Upstalsboom treaty.
-See our post for more about their history Joan of Arc an inspiration for Land Wursten.
+See our blog post Joan of Arc an inspiration for Land Wursten for more about the history of the Wurstfriesen.

 The United Arab Emirates have an economic liberal policy.
 The federation created economic and tax-free zones to attract international investment and trade.
 A worldwide trade network has been established.
 Also through air with big commercial airlines like Emirates, Etihad and FlyDubai.
 Early-medieval Frisia more or less invented free trade.
 Frisian merchants belong to the founding fathers of economic liberalism.
 Yes, free trade, free(dom), and Frisian became even synonyms during the Early Middle Ages.
 Their international trade networks were maybe not global yet, but certainly the biggest of north-western Europe.
-Frisian seafarers transported their trade overseas and over rivers.
+Frisian seafarers and Rhine skippers transported their trade overseas and over rivers.
 From Paris to Stockholm, and from Trier to London.
-Read also our post Porcupines bore U.S. bucks to get a fuller picture of these egocentric sea traders.
+Read also our blog posts Porcupines bore U.S. bucks and Late Little Prayers at the Lorelei Rock to get a fuller picture of these egocentric sea and river traders.

 In the early modern period, Frisians were still known as the freighters of Europe, until the end of the eighteenth century, when the French conquered the Republic of the Seven United Netherlands, commonly known as the Dutch Republic.
 Thanks to the French the sea trade with the North Sea and the Baltics was annihilated for good.
 And, indeed, the number seven keeps coming back: the seven Emirates, the seven Sealands, and the seven United Netherlands.
 Now the reader understands why there're seven kingdoms in series Game of Thrones.